XiSenao/vite-plugin-externals-extension/README.md

 ## Example projects

-You can use the [example](https://github.com/XiSenao/vite-plugin-externals-extension/tree/main/examples) in the project to make a demonstration or debug according to your needs.
+You can use the [example v2.x](https://github.com/XiSenao/vite-plugin-externals-extension/tree/main/examples/vite-v2.x) or the [example v3.x](https://github.com/XiSenao/vite-plugin-externals-extension/tree/main/examples/vite-v3.x) in the project to make a demonstration or debug according to your needs.